dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 ## Bypassing Content Conventions

-If you require fine grained control over the reqeust content any instance of an [HttpContent](https://msdn.microsoft.com/en-us/library/system.type(v=vs.110).aspx) derived class passed to the verb invocation will be added to the reuqest as-is, overriding any content creation conventions.
+If you require fine grained control over the reqeust content, any instance of an [HttpContent](https://msdn.microsoft.com/en-us/library/system.type(v=vs.110).aspx) derived class passed to the verb invocation will be added to the reuqest as-is, overriding any content creation conventions.